 - 48. A reduction in translation volumes as a result of the measures outlined in the previous Section would be reflected in the cost of translation.
 Further factors affecting cost include the contract mix (in-house combined with outsourced translation), rationalization of business processes both upstream of, and during, the translation process, and effective use of IT tools.
-"In-house translation" refers to the translation work carried out by salaried staff and temporary short-term translators and "outsourced translation" refers to the translation work that the Organization contracts out to external translators who are remunerated on the basis of work done. - 49.
-As indicated in the Program Performance Report for 2008/09 (document WO/PBC/15/4), the average cost per page 7 translation decreased from 227 Swiss francs in the 2006/07 biennium to 213 Swiss francs, representing a significant reduction with respect to the benchmark of 246 Swiss francs per page established in the 2006/07 Program and Budget. - 50.
+"In-house translation" refers to the translation work carried out by salaried staff and temporary short-term translators and "outsourced translation" refers to the translation work that the Organization contracts out to external translators who are remunerated on the basis of work done - 49.
+As indicated in the Program Performance Report for 2008/09 (document WO/PBC/15/4), the average cost per page of translation decreased to 213 Swiss francs as compared to

+- an average cost of 227 Swiss francs per page in the 2006/07 biennium, representing a significant reduction with respect to the benchmark of 246 Swiss francs per page established in the 2006/07 Program and Budget. - 50.
 Such cost savings were made possible by improved work processes, improved use of IT tools, and a judicious combination of in-house and outsourced translation work. - 51.
-Table 5 below shows the relative share of in-house vs. outsourced translation on a language-by-language basis for the overall production of the Language Division.
+Table 5 below shows the relative share of in-house versus outsourced translation on a language-by-language basis for the overall production of the Language Division.